taocpp/operators/README.md

 The **df.operators** templates help by generating operators for you based on other operators you've defined in your class.

-The operators are overloaded to take full advantage of move-aware types and are carefully written to allow the compiler to apply important optimizations to avoid unneccessary temporary objects.
+The generated operators are overloaded to take full advantage of move-aware types and are carefully written to allow the compiler to apply important optimizations to avoid unneccessary temporary objects.

 Example